-The dynamics and logic of neuro-glio-vascular interactions in health and diseaseThe overall goal of our laboratory is to uncover rules that govern the complex interactions between all brain cell types in their unperturbed in vivo environment and to determine how these dynamic cell-cell interactions are disrupted in a variety of disease states.We combine high-resolution cellular imaging in vivo and fixed tissues of single cells and small clusters of interacting cells with novel optical sensors of cellular physiology, optogenetics, chemogenetics, genome editing techniques.
-Our studies are initially exploratory and hypothesis generating but as we observe unique and interesting features we develop novel experimental approaches to test such hypotheses.
-Because of this approach, our results take us in different directions such that projects in the lab can have a neuronal, glial or vascular focus and can be geared towards understanding normal physiology or neuropathology (such as Alzheimer's disease, microvascular and demyelinating disorders).
+The dynamics and logic of neuro-glio-vascular interactions in health and diseaseThe overall goal of our laboratory is to uncover rules that govern the complex interactions between all brain cell types in their unperturbed in vivo environment and to determine how these dynamic cell-cell interactions are disrupted in a variety of disease states.We utilize high-resolution cellular imaging in vivo and fixed tissues of single cells and small clusters of interacting cells combined with novel optical sensors of cellular physiology, optogenetics, chemogenetics, genome editing techniques.
+Our studies tend to be exploratory, hypothesis generating and technique-development oriented.
+Because of this approach, our results take us in different directions such that projects in the lab can have a neuronal, glial or vascular focus and may be directed towards understanding normal physiology or neuropathology.

 Extensive Research Description

 - IN VIVO IMAGING:The majority of projects in the laboratory are imaging-oriented.
 We use a variety of techniques including transcranial in vivo two photon microscopy, high-resolution confocal, spectral confocal reflectance microscopy (SCoRe) and electron microscopy in combination with differential fluorescent cell labeling and genetic/pharmacological manipulations.
 We aim at developeing novel imaging strategies and methods to better understand the pathophysiology of a variety of neurological disorders.